MCP Servers

 token:

-The token is encrypted at rest and only decrypted when the platform makes a request to the server.
+The value is stored as a write-only org secret and resolved when the platform makes a request to the server.

 OAuth 2.0